Before You Go

 Coverage on UNL-Administered Programs

-If your program automatically includes insurance, you will be covered for the number of months captured in your official program dates.
+If your program automatically includes insurance, you will be covered for the number of weeks captured in your official program dates.
 The Education Abroad Office will enroll you in the plan and provide you with an electronic and/or paper copy of your card.
 We encourage you to log in to the HTH website to access useful information including a directory of hospitals and doctors, translations of medical vocabulary, and city safety guides.
-All expenses for doctors, hospitalization, medication, and so on, must be paid out-of-pocket.
+All expenses for doctors, hospitalization, medication, and so on, will likely be paid out-of-pocket.
 You will be reimbursed after you submit your claim information to HTH online or via mail, along with all receipts for the costs that you incurred.
 HTH's insurance programs have an emergency assistance benefit built in.

 Coverage on Non-UNL Programs